rupertparry/website-2022/index.md

 - <a href="https://moonhotline.tourdemoon.com" target="_blank">Moon Hotline</a> is a re-imagining of how we
   might interact with conversational user interfaces.
-It's an AI interactive theatre piece, where you can have a wide-ranging conversation with a determined and sometimes argumentative Moon.
+It's an AI interactive theatre piece, where you can have a wide-ranging conversation with a curious and sometimes argumentative Moon.
 It was commissioned by the UK Government for Unboxed, a nation-wide festival for innovation, art and culture.
 I lead the development and design, working with WeTransfer on front-end UX, overseeing a team of writers, and building the logic and API in Python.